mitya-borodin/rtcts/components/node-lib/README.md

 # @rtcts/node-lib

-The package contains basic abstractions and implementations for developing a server application on node.
+The package contains basic implementations for developing a server application on node.

 ## Build